Every year millions of passwords get leaked. This means that there is a lot of data out there that makes for some unfortunate situations!

-Year after year after year, the most common password is “123456.”
+Year after year after year, the most common password is “123456”.
 There’s no telling why everyone wants to stop at six, but it may be a common minimum character requirement for many sites.
 Never use this, or any sequential number sequence.
-Another repeat offender is “password,” which comes in at number two.
+Another repeat offender is “password”, which comes in at number two.
 You’re not being clever, and any hacker with her salt will try this one.
-At number three is “12345,” proving that, yes, five character limits are also common.
+At number three is “12345”, proving that, yes, five character minimums are also common.

-People who use the most common passwords also likely use the same ones for various sites.
+People who use the most common passwords are also likely to use the same ones for various sites.
 If someone gets into a part of your server, what’s next?
 They might try banks and other online sites where more valuable data is stored.
-Surprisingly, there were also some brand new common passwords that popped up last year.
-These include “baseball,” “dragon,” and “football.”
-“Mustang” also made a first-time appearance.
-However, they’re largely overshadowed by classics like “letmein” (let me in), “abc123,” and “111111.”

-Rounding out the list is “shadow” and “123123,” both classics with a smattering of newbies.
-Some people thought they were savvy with “access,” “master,” “superman,” or “Michael.”
-And that brand new “696969?”
-Well, hopefully that’s just a sign that there are a lot more teens at least trying to protect their information online – although they need to try a bit harder!
+Rounding out the list is “shadow” and “123123”.
+Some people may have thought they were savvy with “access”, “master”, “superman,” or “Michael” too.
+And as for “696969”?
+Well, let’s hope that’s just a sign that there are a lot more teens at least trying to protect their information online – although they need to try a bit harder!